islomar/tcr-workshop/README.md

 ## How to configure your environment for TCR
 There are several options for configuring your local environment so that you code gets automatically committed or reverted:
-* Option 1:
+* Option 1: IDE
     - Use a plugin on your favourite IDE.
-For example, in IntelliJ you have "Limited WIP": https://github.com/dkandalov/limited-wip
+For example, in IntelliJ you have "Limited WIP": https://github.com/dkandalov/limited-wip (though, to be honest, it didn't work too well for me...).
-* Option 2:
+* Option 2: scripts
     - A more agnostic solution: use the scripts included under the folder `/scripts` of each java/python folder of this repo (or create your own).
 The scripts are based on [these](https://medium.com/@tdeniffel/real-world-tcr-bb9958234bf8).
     - You need to install `inotifywait` or something similar
         - E.g. in Ubuntu run `sudo apt-get install inotify-tools`